You have a few options for one on one lessons:

 Hang out at studio events that are just for fun -- no fluting necessary (yep!
 We'll get together just to stay connected and have some fun)

 My daughter is taking one on one classes right now.
 Every Sunday morning she can’t wait to join the class.
 Ms. Shelby is so nice and patient for the beginner and my daughter is getting more confident in her playing.

 — Sheila, Online Studio Parent

-WHY SHOULD I TAKE LESSONS WITH SHELBY?
+WHY SHOULD I TAKE LESSONS

 The moment students enter my studio, they're on track to becoming confident, joyful flutists with a life-long love of flute playing.
 I'm here to guide my students to whatever success means to them -- and push them when they need it.
 My studio is a safe place where mistakes are welcome and students don't have to carry the weight of perfectionism (who needs it anyway?)

 Private lessons in my studio allow my students to achieve their goals quickly and joyfully with the guidance of an experienced flutist and teacher.
 I've worked with incredible teachers and students alike and have fine tuned my teaching to meet students right where they are, while giving them all of the tips and tricks I've learned along the way.

 MY TEACHING PHILOSOPHY

 I believe everyone is capable of greatness on their own terms.
 Real success happens when perfectionism and comparison are thrown out the window.
 When mistakes and failure are welcomed into the room, we are able to become our best selves – as flutists and as people.
 My role as a teacher is to encourage my students to define success for themselves in a way that is unique to them – even if that looks different than the people around them.